soly33tworks/ME-PHYS_Undergraduate_Courses/ME490-Undergraduate_Research_ME/readme.md

 # Undergraduate Research in ME - ME490
 **Course description:** https://stars.bilkent.edu.tr/syllabus/view/ME/490/20211?section=1

-**Note :** For obvious reasons I am only using the recordings that were made public.
+**Note :** For obvious reasons I used a video that was made public for Project A. However, no public recording existed for Project B, so I cropped out the part that includes sensitive information about it.

 **Semester :** Year 4 Semester 2